 - Participating in the Everglades Cooperative Invasive Species Management Area (ECISMA), which is a forum to coordinate invasive-species research, management, and outreach efforts in the Everglades.

 - NPS collaborated with many partners to evaluate potential python monitoring and control tools such as

 - Collaboration with UF and USGS in 2016 to evaluate use of environmental DNA to improve python detection;

 - Collaboration with Auburn University and the SFWMD in 2011 to evaluate detector dogs; and

 - Collaboration with USGS and the University of Florida (UF) in 2011 to evaluate food-baited traps.

 - NPS provided funding to the Nature Conservancy to expand the Python Patrol program from the Florida Keys to the rest of South Florida in 2010.
 FWC has since adopted this program, which provides training workshops for identifying and capturing large, invasive constrictor snakes (http://myfwc.com/wildlifehabitats/nonnatives/python/patrol/).

 - NPS partnered with the University of Georgia (UGA) in maintaining and enhancing an Everglades invasive animal web and mobile reporting system for a 5-year period.
 As part of this endeavor, an iPhone application developed by UGA to report invasive animals was released.

-- The NPS collaborated with the South Florida Water Management District to produce and distribute an invasive animal ID card deck to support further public education of invasive species and their negative impacts on natural areas.
+- The NPS collaborated with the South Florida Water Management District in 2010 to produce and distribute an invasive animal ID card deck to support further public education of invasive species and their negative impacts on natural areas.